Fiber Optics

 Custom Profiles – Providing square, rectangular, and custom shapes, we offer a range of extrusion options for specialized applications.
 We strive to produce these tight-tolerance custom profiles to the highest standards.

-Heat Shrinks And Dual-Shrink™ – We can help you select the ideal heat shrinkable material to encapsulate and protect your fiber optic housings, cables, and connectors from elevated temperatures and moisture.
-Our heat shrinks are available in shrink ratios up to 4:1 with temperature tolerances reaching 500 °F (260 °C).
+Heat Shrinks and Dual-Shrink™ – We can help you select the ideal heat shrinkable material to encapsulate and protect your fiber optic housings, cables, and connectors from elevated temperatures and moisture.
+Our heat shrinks are available in shrink ratios up to 4:1, with temperature tolerances reaching 500 °F (260 °C).

 Multi-Lumen – Zeus has the ability to extrude round tubes with separate channels, or “passages,” that run the length of the tubing so that multiple optical fibers can be separately housed within a single outside diameter.

-Reinforced Optical Fibers – Our polymer reinforced optical fibers have an additional polymer layer to protect your optical fiber from environmental extremes including temperature (high and low), pressure, radiation, and moisture absorption.
+Reinforced Optical Fibers – Our polymer reinforced optical fibers have an additional polymer layer to protect your optical fiber from environmental extremes, including temperature (high and low), pressure, radiation, and moisture absorption.
 They also provide chemical resistance and impart added structural support.

 Spiral Cut – This expandable tubing secures your fiber optics in bundles and provides added abrasion and temperature resistance.
 This specialty tubing also allows sensors to come in contact with oils or other liquids while remaining protected from physical trauma.